openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 #### Basals

-* A **solid blue** line shows the basal delivery of your pump and reflects the actual delivery over time. .
+* A **solid blue** line shows the basal delivery of your pump and reflects the actual delivery over time.
-* The **dotted blue** line is what the basal rate would be if there were no temporary basal adjustments (TBRs)
+* The **dotted blue** line is what the basal rate would be if there were no temporary basal adjustments (TBRs).
 * In times standard basal rate is given the area under the curve is shown in dark blue.
 * When the basal rate is temporarily adjusted (increased or decreased) the area under the curve is shown in light blue.